dhellmann/ansible-znc-on-znc/README.md

 Role Variables
 --------------

+znc_config_dir

+  Base directory for the personal ZNC configuration files.
+A separate subdirectory is created under this path for each server.
+Must be writable by the user running the ZNC services.
+Must be a full path.
+Defaults to ~/znc.

+znc_base_port

+  The TCP port for the base ZNC server to listen on.
+Clients do not usually connect to this server, so the port doesn't really matter, but it's configurable anyway.
+Defaults to 6666.

 A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.

 Dependencies